cleanlab/cleanvision-examples/README.md

 For a quick-start tutorial on different ways to use this package, check [Tutorials](https://cleanvision.readthedocs.io/en/latest/tutorials/tutorial.html#)

+[cloud_dataset.ipynb](cloud_dataset.ipynb) demonstrates how to run CleanVision on a dataset residing in s3 storage and also has instructions on how to use it for datasets in Azure and Google storage.

 ## Installation

 You can install the most recent stable version of the package via